neuropsychology/NeuroKit.py/docs/api.rst

 This part of the documentation details the complete ``neurokit`` for python API.

 .. automodule:: neurokit

-.. autodoc:: neurokit
    :members:

-.. automodule:: neurokit
+.. automodule:: bio_ecg
    :members:

-.. automodule:: bio
+.. autofunction:: BMI
    :members: